stokito/cafebabe-idea-plugin/trunk/README.txt

 Artifacts will be located in target directory.

-How to build
+How to build updated help.jar

 >ant help.jar

-Now you can work from IDEA